 Were you or a loved one injured on the job in Kansas City, MO?
 You may deserve compensation for medical bills, lost wages, and pain and suffering.
 A Kansas City workplace accidents lawyer at Bradley Law Personal Injury Lawyers can help with your workers’ compensation claim and determine whether you’re eligible to sue for additional damages.

-Our top-ranked legal team has years of experience advocating for accident victims.
+Our top-ranked legal team has years of experience advocating for accident victims of truck accidents, wrongful death claims, uber accidents in Kansas city, slip and fall cases, motorcycle injuries, and more.
 We’ve proven ourselves time and again–we’ve recovered over $60 million in settlements and verdicts for satisfied clients.

 Table of Contents